Food Systems & Leadership Training for Teens

 Program Description

 Jr. CITs explore complex topics related to food systems, community building, wellness, and leadership through workshops, hands-on time with the animals, work projects in the garden and farm fields, craft projects, and independent and small group projects.
 Jr. CITs spend a large amount of time with their peers and have special opportunities to buddy up with younger campers for projects, meals, and stories.
 Field trips and/or special guests add depth and breadth to the Jr. CIT experience.
+Programming for each session will alternate each week so that if youth attend 2 consecutive weeks they will not repeat content.

-Jr. CIT session 1: TBD
+Jr. CIT session 1A: July 8-12

-Jr. CIT session 2:TBD
+Jr. CIT session 2B: July 15-19

-Jr. CIT session 3: TBD
+Jr. CIT session 3A: July 22-26

 Themes and overarching questions include: